kkeeth/check-stats-modules/README.md

 # Usage (example)

-* one module checking from yesterday
+* check the stats of one module from yesterday

 ```cmd
 $ csm check-stats-modules